-Caffeine Pills vs Coffee for Gym Performance: Which Boosts Your Workout Better?
+Caffeine Pills vs Coffee & Pre‑Workout: Which Is Best for Gym Performance?

 If you’re heading to the gym and need that extra kick, you’ve probably asked yourself this:

-Should I take a caffeine pill or just drink a cup of coffee?
+Should I take a caffeine pill, drink a cup of coffee, or go with a full pre-workout?

-As a fitness trainer who’s tested both — on myself and with dozens of clients — I’ll break it down clearly, so you know exactly what works best, when, and why.
+As a fitness trainer who’s tested all three — on myself and with dozens of clients — I’ll break down exactly what works best, when to take it, how much you need, and which option wins for pure gym performance.

 Caffeine Basics: How It Boosts Performance